xonde/DevOps-Course-Workshop-Module-12-Learners/MigrateToIaC/instructions.md

 * Anyone with access to our source code can also access our database
 * We can't use different passwords for different environments without duplicating the Terraform config

-Let's define a new variable `main.tf`:
+Let's define a new variable in `main.tf`:

 ```terraform
 variable "database_password" {